John Zizioulas: Early life and career

 Metropolitan John was born in Katafygio, now part of the municipality of Velventos, Western Macedonia.
 His education began with study at the Universities of Thessaloniki and Athens in 1950, and then a year at the Ecumenical Institute of Bossey in 1955.
-Between 1960 and 1964 Zizioulas did doctoral research under the Eastern Orthodox theologian Georges Florovsky (1893-1979; Chair of Eastern Church History at Harvard and a member of the Russian Orthodox Church) and was a Fellow at Dumbarton Oaks Center for Byzantine Studies.
+Between 1960 and 1964 Zizioulas did doctoral research under the Eastern Orthodox theologian Georges Florovsky (1893–1979; Chair of Eastern Church History at Harvard and a member of the Russian Orthodox Church) and was a Fellow at Dumbarton Oaks Center for Byzantine Studies.
 He received his doctorate in 1965 from the University of Athens.

 Zizioulas took up a post at the University of Athens in 1964 as assistant professor of Church history, and then six years later, worked as professor of patristics at the New College, Edinburgh from 1970 until 1973.
 He moved to the University of Glasgow where he held a personal chair in systematic theology for some fourteen years.
 In addition, Zizioulas also was a visiting professor at the Research Institute in Systematic Theology of King's College London.
 In 1986, he was elected titular metropolitan of Pergamon.
 In the same year, he assumed a full-time academic post at Thessaloniki University's School of Theology as professor of dogmatics.
 In 1993 he was elected a member of the Academy of Athens, serving as its chairman in 2002.

 Honors

-Zizioulas held honorary doctorates from the Catholic Institute of Paris, the University of Belgrade, St. Sergius Institute in Paris, the Babeș-Bolyai University, University of Münster (2010), University of Munich (2015), New Georgian University in Poti (2019).
+Zizioulas held honorary doctorates from the Catholic Institute of Paris, the University of Belgrade, St. Sergius Institute in Paris, the Babeș-Bolyai University, University of Münster (2010), LMU Munich (2015), New Georgian University in Poti (2019).
 He also was elected an Honorary Member of the Volos Academy for Theological Studies (2011).

 In 2003, the President of Greece awarded him the Senior Brigadier General of the Order of the Phoenix, In 2007 he was awarded the Lambeth Cross.
 In 2019 President of Ukraine awarded him the Order of Merit III degree.